isomerpages/moe-huaminpri/_about-us/School's Information/School's Vision, Mission, and Rules.md

 * Obedient, courteous and respectful to parents, teachers, elders, peers and student leaders
 * Responsible and conscientious in performing work and duties
 * Honest and respectful through words and deeds
-* Orderly in behaviours at all timesLoyal to friends, school and nation
+* Orderly in behaviours at all times
+* Loyal to friends, school and nation
 * Punctual and present for school and CCAs
 * Neat in appearance and attire
 * Sporting in all games